juliusbrehme/GSoC_Submission/index.markdown

 ## Project Goals
 The project has been completed within the duration of GSoC and is ready to be integrated into the `master` branch of [JavaSMT](https://github.com/sosy-lab/java-smt).
 - Milestone 1: The SMT solver [dReal](http://dreal.github.io/) is written in C++ and the first part was to create an interface, so that the solver can be accesed via Java code.
 Therefore, Java Native Interface (JNI) was used, which allows to use different programming languages in Java.
-The JNI-Wrapper was created with the help of a programm [SWIG (Simplified Wrapper and Interface Generator)](https://www.swig.org/) and then manually modified.
+The JNI-Wrapper was created with the help of a programm [SWIG (Simplified Wrapper and Interface Generator)](https://www.swig.org/) and was then manually modified.
 - Milestone 2: Testing the native methods of dReal in Java and resolving issues.
 - Milestone 3: Integrating dReal into the JavaSMT framework.
 Different interfaces and abstract classes needed to be implemented and extended to connect the new solver dReal to JavaSMT.
 Additionally, an automatic and modular loader was added to load the needed native C++ libraries.
 - Milestone 4: Unit testing the integration of dReal and adjust the test environment for not supported functions.